lokera666/ethereumjs-monorepo/packages/client/test/sim/README.md

 1. `npm install` the `ethereumjs-monorepo`
 2. `cd packages/client`
 3. `docker pull chainsafe/lodestar:latest`
-4. Install package `jq` is not installed
+4. Install linux package `jq` is not installed
 5. Create a data directory `data/shandong` (or any other place convinient for you).

 #### Auto run using script